top of page

 Journey Sex

-It’s about sensations, letting the body take the lead and discovering what feels genuinely good.
-There’s no end goal, no finish line.
-The quality of the sensations is what matters.
+Journey Sex shifts the focus from outcome to experience.
+It’s about sensations and letting the body take the lead to discover what feels genuinely good.
+There’s no end goal or finish line; the quality of sensations is what truly matters.

 Destination Sex or Journey Sex?

+Both approaches have their place.
+One isn’t better than the other; they serve different purposes.
 Destination Sex can be exciting, passionate, and satisfying.
 Journey Sex can be nourishing, connective, and expansive.

 From Presence in Sex to Presence in Life